-Application : Adopted Explanation on : adoption of the practice The RMC comprises four (4) non-executive directors with a majority of independent directors.
-The RMC enables the Board to undertake and evaluate key areas of risk exposures.
-The primary responsibilities of the RMC are: To oversee and recommend the ERM strategies, frameworks and policies of the Group; To implement and maintain sound ERM frameworks, which identify, assess, manage and monitor the Group's strategic, financial, operational and compliance risks; and To develop and inculcate a risk awareness within the Group.
-In fulfilling its responsibilities in risk management, the RMC is assisted by the RMD.
-The TOR of the RMC is available on AAGB's website at: https://ir.airasia.com/misc/TOR-risk-management-committee.pdf
+Application : Adopted Explanation on adoption of the practice : The RMSC comprises three (3) Non-Executive Directors with a majority of Independent Directors. • The RMSC enables the Board to undertake and evaluate key areas of risk exposures.
+In fulfilling its responsibilities in risk management, the RMSC is assisted by the RMD.
+The primary responsibilities of the RMSC in relation to risk management and internal controls are as follows: To oversee and recommend the Enterprise Risk Management ("ERM") strategies, frameworks and policies of the Group; To implement and maintain sound ERM frameworks, which identify, assess, manage and monitor the Group's strategic, financial, operational and compliance risks; and To develop and inculcate a risk awareness culture within the Group.
+The TOR of the RMSC is available on Capital A's website at https://capitala.airasia.com/misc/TOR-risk-management-committee.pdf